JuliaDynamics/DynamicalBilliards.jl/paper/paper.md

 The package is mainly used to simulate any kind of two-dimensional system where particle motion is interrupted by collisions, e.g., a gas infused with big molecules.

 # Features
-The features of the DynamicalBilliards.jl, as of version v1.6.1, are:
+The features of the DynamicalBilliards.jl, as of version v2.0.0, are:

-* Modular creation of a billiard table by putting together well-defined obstacles.
+* Modular creation of a billiard from well defined obstacles.
+Arbitrary billiard shapes can be made and no shape is "hard coded".
+* Full support for both *straight*  and *magnetic* propagation of a particle in a billiard table.

+    * During magnetic propagation the particle orbit is a circle instead of a line!
+    * All features exist for both types of propagation!

-* Creation of random initial conditions in any user-created billiard table.
+* Support for creating random initial conditions in an arbitrary billiard.
-* Propagation of point particles in such billiard tables.
-* Propagation of point particles in such billiard tables in magnetic fields.
-* Exact calculation of the collision times, collision positions, velocities etc..
-* Calculation of escape times of particles.
-* Rich implementation of Ray-splitting billiards: A particle may propagate through an obstacle, given some arbitrary transmission probability.
+* Ray-splitting implementation: a particle may propagate through an obstacle given arbitrary transmission and refraction laws.
+This is also known as a "semiclassical billiard".
-* Calculation of Lyapunov exponents of trajectories (currently available only for propagation without magnetic fields).
-* Flexible speed; users can trade between accuracy and speed.
+* Poincaré surfaces of section (intersections with arbitrary plane).
+* Boundary maps.
+* Escape times & mean collision times.
+* Lyapunov exponents.
+* Novel algorithms that compute the portion of either the 2D boundary space or the 3D real space that an orbit covers as a particle evolves.
+* Easy to use low-level interface.
+* Specialized tools for mushroom billiards.
-* Extensive visualization library for plotting and animating particles and billiards.
+* Full support for visualizing and animating billiards and motion in billiards.
+* Brutal tests that confirm the package works and overcomes numerical precision issues.

 # Description
 Billiard systems have been used extensively in scientific research and played a